JMaylor/maylor-io-blog/blogs/vue-type-generics.md

 </script>
 ```

 Now, to enrich the typing of our `valueKey` property, we need to find all the keys of `TItem` which have type `TValue`.
-Credit to [this SO answer](https://stackoverflow.com/a/49752227) for the neat utility type.
+Credit to [this SO answer](https://stackoverflow.com/a/49752227) for this nice `KeyOfType` utility.

 ```vue
 <script setup lang="ts" generic="TValue, TItem">